 This small isolate little swampish lake is located at an altitude of 2700 meters above sea level.
 It is located about 4 km North from the Jyrgalan village.
 Turnaluu Kel means Crane lake and you can see these beautiful birds from spring to autumn when they come here for the summer or use the lake as a resting and feeding area during the migration periods.

 This alpine lake is located South at a long trekking distance South from the Jyrgalan village.
 The stunningly beautiful small lake Aylampa is located at an altitude of 3550 meters above sea level.
 After reaching the lake the glacier Aylampy opens up and the glowing blue water of the lake perfectly reflects the beauty of the surrounding mountains.
 A steadily good speed hiker can reach the lake in about 8 hours.

 How to get to Jyrgalan village

 You can get to Jyrgalan from Karakol by marshrutka 331 that runs three times a day at 8:30, 13:30 and 17:30.
 Marshrutka leaves from the Ak-Tilek Bazar at the Aldeshev/Derbishev intersection in Karakol.
 Sometimes the Jyrgalan destination sign is marked as “Shahta” the alternative name of the village.
-Try to arrive at the bus station early, at least about half an hour before to ensure you get a seat as it can fill up easily.
+Try to arrive at the bus station early, at least about half an hour before the scheduled departure to ensure you a seat as the bus can fill up easily.
 The journey to Jyrgalan takes close to 2 hours and costs 100 som.
 To return, marshrutkas leave from Jyrgalan at 7:30 am 11:30 and 16:30.
-A taxi will cost about 1,500 som per one way ride.
+A taxi will cost about 1500 som per one way ride.